In what circumstances are social services more likely to become involved?

 In Re C (Permission to withdraw: Medical evidence: Interim threshold not crossed) EWFC B37 the court had to consider whether the interim threshold was met in a situation in which a mother had herself reported to her doctor a number of marks that had appeared on her child’s face.
 The court found in this case that the interim threshold was not met and therefore the local authority withdrew the care proceedings.
 In this case the doctors who had seen the child at various times with different markings on her face had drawn their conclusions from examining only photographs shown to them of the child by the child’s mother.
 The court could not be satisfied on the balance of probabilities that the parents were responsible for the marks seen or that the marks were even bruising.

-In a recent case undertaken by Lorna Cservenka, the head of Hanne & Co’s child care department, Lorna represented a father in care proceedings.
+In a recent case undertaken by Hanne & Co’s child care department, the team represented a father in care proceedings.
 His son had indicated to a teacher at school that he had been physically chastised by his parents.
 Upon viewing the ABE interview undertaken of the child it became apparent that the child had given inconsistent accounts of how he got the bruises and that the police had not properly conducted the ABE interview in accordance with the code of conduct set out in the Police and Criminal Evidence Act 1984.
 Again, this is a case in which the local authority withdrew the proceedings on the basis that it could not satisfy the court on the balance of probabilities that the threshold criteria were met.

 What both of these cases demonstrate is that getting specialist legal advice is essential from the outset of social services involvement with your family.
-Your solicitor can assist you to identify whether the evidence against you is of sufficient quality right from the outset of the case and ensure that timely applications are made to have the case discharged or withdrawn if it would be appropriate to do so.
+Your solicitor can assist you to identify whether the evidence against you is of sufficient quality right from the outset or whether to have the case discharged or withdrawn if it would be appropriate to do so.